 A few other things that bug me?
 When an instructor teaches the whole class in the same yelling voice.
 There is such a thing as “layers of coaching” and using a conversational voice vs. a motivational one, and I really despise the monotone instruction.
 Also, playing the music way too soft or way too loud (but really, can it ever be too loud?) can be hard to take.
 Finally, staring in the mirror at his/her reflection during class rather than looking at participants is also quite irksome.
 I mean, get over yourself.
 It’s about them, not about you.
 Just take your selfie after class and get on with your day.

 I’ve experienced a little bit of all of these things while attending tons of classes over the years in big corporate gyms, private studios and even during outdoor bootcamps.
 While at times I’ve still had a good workout from a bad instructor, there’s little to no chance that I’ll be a repeat customer in that particular time-slot.
-Life’s too short to take classes from poor instructors.
+Life’s too short to take classes from bad group fitness instructors.
 Right?

 Enjoyed this post?
 Don’t miss out on some of my other group fitness tips …